Trevon Bluiett

-Trevon Nykee Bluiett (/ˈtreɪvɒn ˈbluːɪt/; born November 5, 1994) is an American professional basketball player for MKS Dąbrowa Górnicza of the Polish Basketball League.
-He played college basketball for the Xavier Musketeers.
+Trevon Nykee Bluiett (/ˈtreɪvɒn ˈbluːɪt/; born November 5, 1994) is an American professional basketball player who last played for Limoges CSP of the LNB Pro A. He played college basketball for the Xavier Musketeers.

 High school career

 Bluiett attended Park Tudor School.
 At the school, Bluiett won three IHSAA state titles.
 Bluiett won two of his three state IHSAA titles with LA Clippers point guard Yogi Ferrell.
 He won his last state title with 2017 McDonald's All-American Game nominee Jaren Jackson Jr., son of NBA champion Jaren Jackson.
 Bluiett scored 2,568 points in his career, 6th-highest in Indiana high school history.
 In his senior season, he averaged 35.7 points and 11.4 rebounds per game.
 Bluiett scored 38 points in the 2014 2A title game.
 Bluiett originally committed to UCLA, due in part to the fact that his former coach Ed Schilling was an assistant at UCLA.
 Bluiett later decommitted from UCLA and reopened his recruitment.
 After decommitting from UCLA, he committed to Xavier due to the opportunity of competing in the Big East Conference.